so4869/ko.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 In modern JavaScript, generators are rarely used.
 But sometimes they come in handy, because the ability of a function to exchange data with the calling code during the execution is quite unique.
 And, surely, they are great for making iterable objects.

-Also, in the next chapter we'll learn async generators, which are used to read streams of asynchronously generated data (e.g paginated fetches over a network) in `for await ... of` loop.
+Also, in the next chapter we'll learn async generators, which are used to read streams of asynchronously generated data (e.g paginated fetches over a network) in `for await ... of` loops.

 In web-programming we often work with streamed data, so that's another very important use case.